lolmaus/ember-element-query/README.md

 Main branches are named as `gen-1`, `gen-2`, etc. Default branch on GitHub is where active development happens.

-This naming scheme is due to the fact that this project uses SemVer.
-As a result, major version number will rise very quickly, without any correlation with actual major changes in the app.
+This branch naming scheme is due to the fact that this project uses SemVer.
+As a result of SemVer, major version number will rise very quickly, without any correlation with actual major changes in the app.

-The number in the branch name, "generation", is supposed to be incremented in these cases:
+The number in the branch name, "generation", indicates a large update, bigger than a simple breaking change.
+The generation number is supposed to be incremented in these cases:
 * A huge improvement or change happens in the addon.
 * There's a change in the addon's API or architecture which introduces a necessity to maintain more than one branch at a time.
 * The codebase is started from scratch.

 Pull requests are welcome from feature branches.
 Make sure to discus proposed changes with addon maintainers to avoid wasted effort.

+### Code style

+Make sure to use ESLint and [EditorConfig](http://editorconfig.org/#download) to prevent tests from failing due to code style inconsistencies.